grafana/tempo/docs/sources/tempo/operations/polling.md

 and queriers.

 To reduce calls to the backend, only a small subset of compactors actually list all blocks and build what's called a tenant index.
-The tenant index is a gzip'ed json file located at `/<tenant>/index.json.gz` containing an entry for every block and compacted block for that tenant.
+The tenant index is a gzip'ed JSON file located at `/<tenant>/index.json.gz` containing an entry for every block and compacted block for that tenant.
 This is done once every `blocklist_poll` duration.

 All other compactors and all queriers then rely on downloading this file, unzipping it and using the contained list.
 Again, this is done once every `blocklist_poll` duration.

-Due to this behavior, a given compactor or querier will often have an out of date blocklist.
+Due to this behavior, a given compactor or querier will often have an out-of-date blocklist.
-During normal operation, it will stale by at most 2x the configured `blocklist_poll`.
+During normal operation, it will stale by at most twice the configured `blocklist_poll`.

 >**Note**: For details about configuring polling, see [polling configuration]({{< relref "../configuration/polling" >}}).